How to pass your driving theory test

-The Driver and Vehicle Standards Agency (DVSA) also have an online guide which explains how the test works, and has some sample questions which can help you prepare.
+The Driver and Vehicle Standards Agency (DVSA) also have an online guide which explains how the test works.
+It also has some sample questions that can help you prepare.

 The DVSA also have an online practice test, where you can do practice exams for free.
 It replicates the conditions you’ll face in the proper exam.